Date: September 12-15, 2019

 Location: Wasan Island, Canada

 Many foundations are still risk averse, despite operating with fewer constraints compared to other sectors.
-We believe foundations should support each other to take more risks, in an effort to spur more innovation achieve the transformational change.
+We believe foundations should support each other to take more risks, in an effort to spur more innovation to achieve transformational change.
 In an era where the legitimacy and authenticity of foundations is being questioned, how can we encourage the philanthropic sector to take more risks?
 This is what we will explore during the retreat.

 Key questions that will sit at the core of the programme include: